-- Staff laptops / iPads / desktops staff devices can also be used at home in accordance with the staff AUP, particularly with regard to GDPR. - Staff have access to school systems beyond the school building (e.g. MIS systems, cloud platforms e.g. Microsoft 365 or Google Workspace). - Class cameras and other peripherals such as visualisers and Interactive Whiteboards - Staff level internet access.
+- Staff laptops / iPads / desktops staff devices can also be used at home in accordance with the staff AUP, particularly with regard to GDPR. - Staff have access to school systems beyond the school building (e.g. Management Information System (MIS), cloud platforms e.g. Microsoft 365 or Google Workspace). - Class cameras and other peripherals such as visualisers and Interactive Whiteboards - Staff level internet access